mabel-dev/opteryx/README.md

 Want to help build mabel?
 See the [contribution guidance](https://github.com/mabel-dev/opteryx/blob/main/.github/CONTRIBUTING.md).

+## What Opteryx is

+## Why not use SQLite or DuckDB

+Opteryx is solving a different problem in the same space as these solutions.
+Opteryx avoids loading the dataset into memory unless there is no other option, as such it can query petabytes of data.

+This also means that queries are not as fast as solutions like SQLite or DuckDB.

+## Why not use MySQL or BigQuery

+Opteryx is an ad hoc database, if it can read the files, it can be used to query the contents of them.
+This means it can leverage data files used by other systems.

+Opteryx is read-only, you can't update or delete data, and it also doesn't have or enforce indexes in your data.

 ## Security

 See the project [security policy](SECURITY.md) for information about reporting